AdobeDocs/journey-optimizer.es-ES/help/using/email/surface-personalization.md

    >[!NOTE]
    >
-   >Algunos subdominios no están disponibles actualmente para su selección debido a que están pendientes [bucle de retroalimentación](../reports/deliverability.md#feedback-loops) registro.
+   >Algunos subdominios no están disponibles actualmente para su selección debido al registro pendiente de [feedback loop](../reports/deliverability.md#feedback-loops).
 Este proceso puede tardar hasta 10 días hábiles.
 Una vez finalizado, puede elegir entre todos los subdominios disponibles. <!--where FL registration happens? is it when delegating a subdomain and you're awaiting from subdomain validation? or is it on ISP side only?-->

    ![](assets/surface-email-select-subdomain.png)